-Adjacent footpaths/ bike paths Parking areas for public transport patrons Medians Other areas Within the project site Locations with high place value 1 ost 2 irable Other locations 2 3 Adjacent the project site [#] Locations with high place value 3 4 DIT land Other locations 4 5 П Elsewhere within the relevant local council area(s) Locations with high place value 5 6 Other locations 6 7 g Adjacent the project site [#] Locations with high place value 7 8 T lan Other locations 8 9 Non-DIT land Elsewhere within the relevant local council area(s) Locations with high place value 9 10 ast Other locations rable 11
+Figure 8: Hierarch ny of planting locati Adjacent footpaths/ bike paths Parking areas for public transport patrons Medians Other areas Within the project site Locations with high place value 1 ost irable Other locations 2 3 Adjacent the project site# Locations with high place value 3 4 DIT land , Other locations 4 5 TIO Elsewhere within the relevant local council area(s) Locations with high place value 5 6 Other locations 6 7 ਰੂ Adjacent the project site# Locations with high place value 7 8 T lan Other locations 8 9 Non-DIT land Elsewhere within the relevant local council area(s) Locations with high place value 9 Le 10 Other locations 10 desi rable 11

-Areas with high place value include areas with high pedestrian activity, eg adjacent schools, shopping/ dining precincts, neighbourhood centres.
-For the purpose of the Greening location hierarchy, public transport interchanges are also included
+\ Areas with high place value include areas with high pedestrian activity, eg adjacent schools, shopping/ dining precincts, neighbourhood centres.
+For the purpose of the Greening location hierarchy, public transport interchanges are also included the design basis report to include the design parameters necessary to achieve the Green Infrastructure targets that apply to the project.
+This may include, for example, provision for irrigation in medians, or minimum verge/ median widths needed to enable trees to be planted (whilst meeting the minimum setbacks from kerb and utilities).